thegooddocsproject/templates/tutorial/about-tutorial.md

 * Are you writing only for end-users?
 For developers?
 * Are you writing only for people who have a certain problem to solve?
-* Is it intended for a particular industry.
+* Is it intended for a particular industry?

 ### Body of the Tutorial